 Tip: look for our Spiced Roasted Cauliflower recipe, with a fantastic tahini-based seasoning that will have every person at the dinner table asking for the recipe.

 🥢 How to serve cauliflower steaks

-In addition to adding your favorite vegan sauce, or a sprinkle of homemade vegan parmesan cheese, some serving suggestions you can enjoy with your cauliflower steak are brown rice or steamed Jasmin rice.
+In addition to adding your favorite vegan sauce, or a sprinkle of homemade vegan parmesan cheese, some serving suggestions you can enjoy with your cauliflower steak are crispy rice or steamed Jasmin rice.

 You can serve it with a hearty salad, with some homemade vinaigrette, made in only 5-minutes.